| | |

 Spatchcocked Roasted Chicken with Tomatoes, Garlic, and Fresh Basil

-I learned about spatchcocking chicken from my friends Marjie and Chris and I’ve been wanting to try it for a long time.
-I found this Martha Stewart recipe that looked wonderful so I finally decided to give it a go.
-I found a great step-by-step pictorial at Cookthink that walked me through the process of preparing the chicken.
-It was easy to do (as long as you have sharp kitchen shears) and because you roast the chicken at 500 degrees, it takes very little time.
-The chicken turned out moist, tender, and so delicious and the tomatoes and garlic were perfectly cooked and flavorful.
-This roasted chicken made a wonderful meal that my whole family enjoyed.
+I learned about spatchcocking chicken from my friends Marjie and Chris, and I’ve been wanting to try it for a long time.
+I found this spatchcocked roasted chicken with tomatoes, garlic, and fresh basil recipe on Martha Stewart that looked wonderful, so I finally decided to give it a go.
+I found a great step-by-step pictorial at Cookthink that walked me through the spatchcocking process.
+This spatchcocked chicken recipe was easy to do (as long as you have sharp kitchen shears), and because you roast the chicken at 500 degrees, it takes very little time.
+The chicken turned out moist, tender, and so delicious, and the tomatoes and garlic were perfectly cooked and flavorful.
+This roasted chicken made a wonderful meal that my whole family enjoyed, and we thought it paired nicely with some Duchess potatoes, a simple salad, and some dinner rolls.

 Ingredients: